mscherotter/TranscoderExtension/README.md

 # Transcoder Extension
 Extension for [Transcoder](http://clkde.tradedoubler.com/click?p=259740&a=2825476&g=0&url=https%3a%2f%2fwww.microsoft.com%2fstore%2fapps%2f9nblggh5z1bg) app for Windows

 Build an app that extends the Transcoder app, adding additional source and target formats.
 An example Transcoder extension, Animated GIF Creator with full source code is [here](https://github.com/mscherotter/TranscoderExtension/tree/master/AnimatedGifCreator) and is in the Windows Store.
-You can use the [Transcoder.Extension](https://github.com/mscherotter/TranscoderExtension/blob/master/AnimatedGifCreator/CreationService/Extension.cs) class in your project to help in the implementation of a Transcoder TExtension:
+You can use the [Transcoder.Extension](https://github.com/mscherotter/TranscoderExtension/blob/master/AnimatedGifCreator/CreationService/Extension.cs) class in your project to help in the implementation of a Transcoder Extension:
 ```
 public sealed class GifCreator : IBackgroundTask
 {